MewsSystems/gitbook-connector-api/operations/sources.md

 ## Get all sources

-Returns all sources from which reservations can be coming from.
+Returns all sources from which reservations can originate.
 Note this operation uses [Pagination](../guidelines/pagination.md).

 ### Request